James Buchanan: Post-presidency and death (1861–1868)

-After leaving office, Buchanan retired to private life in Wheatland, where he spent most of his time in his study, reading books and writing letters.
-The Civil War erupted within two months of Buchanan's retirement.
+After leaving office, Buchanan retired to private life in Wheatland.
+He spent most of his time there in his study, reading books and writing letters.
+The Civil War erupted one month after his retirement.
 He supported the Union and the war effort, writing to former colleagues that, "the assault upon Sumter was the commencement of war by the Confederate states, and no alternative was left but to prosecute it with vigor on our part."
 Buchanan supported Lincoln's introduction of universal conscription in the northern states but was an opponent of his Emancipation Proclamation.
 Although he recognized constitutional violations in some of the president's executive orders, he never criticized them in public.
 He also wrote a letter to his fellow Pennsylvania Democrats in Harrisburg, urging them and all young men to enlist in the Union army and "join the many thousands of brave & patriotic volunteers who are already in the field."

-Buchanan was dedicated to defending his actions prior to the Civil War, which was referred to by some as "Buchanan's War".
+Buchanan was dedicated to defending his actions prior to the Civil War, which was sometimes dubbed "Buchanan's War".
 He received hate mail and threatening letters daily, and stores in Lancaster displayed Buchanan's likeness with the eyes inked red, a noose drawn around his neck and the word "TRAITOR" written across his forehead.
 The Senate proposed a resolution of condemnation, which ultimately failed, and newspapers accused him of colluding with the Confederacy.
 His former cabinet members, five of whom had been given jobs in the Lincoln administration, refused to defend Buchanan publicly.

-Buchanan became distraught by the vitriolic attacks levied against him, and fell sick and depressed.
-In October 1862, he defended himself in an exchange of letters with Winfield Scott, published in the National Intelligencer.
-He soon began writing his fullest public defense, in the form of his memoir Mr. Buchanan's Administration on the Eve of Rebellion, which was published in 1866, one year after the Civil War ended.
-Buchanan attributed secession to the "malign influence" of Republicans and the abolitionist movement.
+Buchanan became distraught by the attacks against him and fell sick and depressed.
+In 1862, he defended himself in an exchange of letters with Winfield Scott, published in the National Intelligencer.
+He later wrote his fullest public defense, Mr. Buchanan's Administration on the Eve of the Rebellion, which was published in 1866.
+In the book's preface, Buchanan blamed the crisis on the "long, active, and persistent hostility" of northern abolitionists toward slavery and on the corresponding resistance of slavery's defenders.
 He discussed his foreign policy successes and expressed satisfaction with his decisions, even during the secession crisis.
 He blamed Robert Anderson, Winfield Scott, and Congress for the unresolved issue.
 Two years after the publication of the memoir, Buchanan caught a cold in May 1868, which quickly worsened due to his advanced age.
-He died on June 1, 1868, of respiratory failure at the age of 77 at his home at Wheatland.
-He was interred in Woodward Hill Cemetery in Lancaster.
+He died on June 1, 1868, of respiratory failure at the age of 77 at his Lancaster Township home at Wheatland.
+He was buried at Woodward Hill Cemetery in Lancaster.